jay-shenoy/LBM_everywhere/README.md

 advantage is avoiding computing velocity gradients

-There are lot more areas left to be explored by me ,be it multiphase ,multicomponent flows , flow in porous media , image processing
+## Area left to explored ?
+Multiphase ,multicomponent flows , flow in porous media , image processing.

 Writing report for all my work is also on my to do list.